niosega/OpaquePredicateJava/README.md

 In real life application, I would have chosen a strong opaque predicate, but it would have been require a lot more time (in term of thinking and implementation).

 # Garbage generation
 If the predicate is well choosen but the garbage generation to obvious, the reverse engineer may spot something strange and find quickly that the branching is useless.
-In my implementation, for now I only generate a `iconst_3` instruction in the always-false branch.
-But this is obviously bad.

 Collberg, Thomborson and Low have written that the more a code has branching, the more it looks "real".
 It may also be a good idea to include standard library calls to look more "real".
 This part is in fact way more difficult than chossing a good opaque predicate, because it relies on human perception of code, and two differents persons may have two different perceptions.